-The award-winning luxury Sofitel Queenstown Hotel and Spa in New Zealand sits amidst the dramatic backdrop of The Remarkables mountain range, a popular destination for outdoor lovers and adventure seekers.
-As an upscale hotel brand known throughout the world, Sofitel must deliver a high standard of service to its guests.
+The award-winning luxury Sofitel Queenstown Hotel and Spa in New Zealand sits against the dramatic backdrop of The Remarkables mountain range, a popular destination for outdoor lovers and adventure seekers.
+As an upscale hotel brand known throughout the world, Sofitel must deliver a high standard of customer service to its guests.
 The hotel general manager, Jeremy Samuels, came into contact with Local Measure when seeking a guest feedback solution.

-Samuels explained to the Local Measure team that one of the hotel’s biggest challenges was obtaining guest feedback during their stay, not after.
+Samuels explained to the Local Measure team that one of the hotel’s biggest challenges was obtaining real-time guest feedback during their stay, not after.
 “The feedback was often verbal, difficult to track or quantify, and not always actionable.
-We wanted to be able to source meaningful feedback in real-time, to allow us to respond quickly and effectively to positive and negative comments.”
+We wanted to be able to source meaningful customer feedback in real-time, to allow us to respond quickly and effectively to positive and negative comments.”

-After considering their options, Samuels’ team chose Local Measure Pulse as the way forward: “We spent a great deal of time and energy researching solutions, to ensure we would definitely receive ongoing, meaningful feedback during the guest stay.”
-Pulse was identified as a tool that saves time and obtains customer feedback from check-in or each Wi-Fi log-in, he said, so the team decided to implement it as the best solution for their needs.
+After considering their options, Samuels’ team chose Local Measure Pulse as the way forward: “We spent a great deal of time and energy researching solutions, to ensure we would definitely receive ongoing, meaningful customer feedback during the guest stay.”
+Pulse was identified as a tool that saves time and obtains customer feedback from check-in or each WiFi log-in, he said, so the team decided to implement it as the best solution for their needs.

 “As a hotel that takes great pleasure in creating surprise and delight moments, Pulse has certainly given us the edge to deliver this."

 Setting up the customer feedback solution simply involved giving a URL to the Sofitel Queenstown’s internet provider to integrate Pulse into its system.
 As guests or visitors arrive and connect to the hotel’s WiFi, a page is displayed that asks the guest to rate their experience on a 1–5 scale using emojis.